kenan-rhoton/card-game/docs/README.md

 ## What's this project?

-On early 2018 a group of friends decided to begin the creation of an online card game.
+In early 2018 a group of friends decided to begin the creation of an online card game.

 Every design aspect of the game is discussed and decided along the way.
 Most discussion of the game design is done through the Discord channel and conclusions are registered on the Wiki.